Key Business Tax Planning Highlights

 Many times, there may be strategies such as deferral or acceleration of income or prepayment or deferral of expenses, that can help you save taxes and thereby strengthen your financial position.

-For example, in terms of property and equipment purchases, you may benefit from making these purchases before the end of the year.
+As another example, in terms of property and equipment purchases, you may benefit from making these purchases before the end of the year.
 Many purchases can be completely written off by businesses in the year they are placed in service.
-Plus, there are tax-favorable rules that permit qualified improvement property to qualify for 15-year depreciation and, therefore, also be eligible for 80% first-year bonus depreciation.
+Plus, there are tax-favorable rules that permit qualified improvement property to qualify for 15-year depreciation and, therefore, also be eligible for 60% first-year bonus depreciation.

 Energy Tax Incentives